clehner/pull-git-repo/README.md

 #### `repo.getTree(rev, cb(err, object))`

 Get a tree object.
-If `rev` refers to a commit, get the tree that the commit refers to.
+If `rev` refers to a commit or tag, get the tree that it points to.

 #### `repo.getCommitParsed(rev, cb(err, commit))`